What Is Developmental Trauma?

-Attunement is a process of giving complete, non-judgemental, responsive attention to another person through eye contact, and other more-or-less nonverbal forms of attention and response.
-Though many parents do attunement so naturally they are not even conscious they are providing it for their children, frequent and extended experiences of attunement are one of the most important requirements for children to develop sequentially.
+Attunement is a process of giving complete, nonjudgemental, responsive attention to another person through eye contact, and other more or less nonverbal forms of attention and response.
+Though many parents do attunement so naturally they are not even conscious they are providing it for their children, frequent and extended experiences of attunement are among the most important requirements for children to develop sequentially.

-In the first years of its life, a baby is fully dependent on caregivers to meet her needs.
+In the first years of life, a child is fully dependent on caregivers to meet her needs.
 Experiencing frequent attunement is a basic need, essential to support healthy development in particular brain development.

 These are the missing steps in development I referred to above.
-The ladder (brain) continues to develop, but without a foundation in attunement, and the sense of ongoing secure footing in the world it provides, all the higher order functions (logic, concentration, retention and ability to respond and not react) that follow develop above these missing steps.
+The ladder (brain) continues to develop, but without a foundation in attunement, and the sense of ongoing secure footing in the world it provides, the higher-order functions (logic, concentration, retention and ability to respond and not react) that follow develop above these missing steps.

 Inability to attune to self and others is a precursor, of course, to a variety of destructive symptoms.
-Underlying many, if not all of these, is the perception of survivors, that relationships are not predictable or safe and that life itself is not safe.
-Beneath the chaos and struggle that often seem to churn around these individuals is a determined effort to connect with others in the only way they know how, reactive engagement.
+Underlying many, if not all, of these is the perception of survivors that relationships are not predictable or safe or that life itself is not safe.
+Beneath the chaos and struggle that often seem to churn around these individuals is a determined effort to connect with others in the only way they know how — reactive engagement.